unreno/viral-identification/README.md

-##	Viral Sequence Extraction From NCBI's nt Database
+##	Viral Sequence Extraction From NCBI's nt and nr Databases

 The complete nt database is quite large. ~100GB.
 Extracting just the viruses.